wesleygomersall/Deduper-wesleygomersall/notes.md

 | = | 7 | sequence match | yes | yes |
 | X | 8 | sequence mismatch | yes | yes |

+As for the test file, I will edit the provided test.sam from Leslie.

+The required cases for testing:

+1. Unique read:
+	- Chromosome and position are unique
+2. 2 Biological duplicates:
+	- Chromosome and position are identical, but there is a differnt UMI sequence on each one (same strandedness)

+3. 2 Reads mapped to the same location (chrom, position, PERHAPS UMI? identical) but the strandedness is different.
+	- chrom, position, (perhaps) the UMI identical.
+	- Need to create a bitwise value for this which gives different value for (bflag & 16 == 16).
+VERIFY THIS EXPRESSION BEFORE MAKING THESE
+4. The same as above again except with the umi opposite.
+	- If did identical UMIs do the same thing but with different UMIs.
+	- Change the chrom and or position from the above test cases also.
+5. 2 Reads mapped to the same ADJUSTED location (chrom, position, PERHAPS UMI? identical) but the strandedness is different.
+	- chrom and (perhaps) the UMI identical.
+	- Has different POS but CIGAR string will correct the positions to the same.
+	- Need to create a bitwise value for this which gives different values for (bflag & 16 == 16).

+6. Read mapped with incorrect UMI from given list: STL96.txt
+	- If using the UMI list option for the py program this read should not be written to the output.

+7. 3 PCR duplicates which DO NOT need position adjustment from the CIGAR string
+	- Only the first of these lines should be written.
+The DNA sequences do not have to be the same but the chrom, position, umi, strandedness must be the same.
+8. 3 PCR duplicates which need position adjustment from the CIGAR string
+	- Only the first of these lines should be written.
+The DNA sequences do not have to be the same but the chrom, umi, strandedness must be the same.
+	- The Positions must be different but will correctly adjust to the same adjusted position using the CIGAR string.

+9. Biological duplicates which differ from Pos but are corrected with Cigar string
+	- Same chrom, same adjusted pos
+	- different pos, different UMI, different strand.